 coach section, of course.
 Because glamorous publishers always get paid last if at all.

 Red Roof Inn, we drove 30 miles south

 to the airport, where we pulled up in

 front of Southwest Airlines.
 Suddenly,

 police sirens consumed the winter air.

-cop cars surrounded our little inconspicuous
+cop cars immediately surrounded our little inconspicuous

 white Chevy press car.
 Within moments,

-five DEA agents were tapping on the
+five DEA agents were banging on the

 windows from all sides insisting we